 In case you want to taste seafood in Ammoudi, you need to make first a reservation in order to find vacant place.
 Not all the restaurants in Ammoudi have sunset view.
 To return back to Oia, better take a taxi.
 All the restaurants can arrange for a transfer to drive you back to your hotel.

 Armeni port is smaller than Ammoudi.
 Two centuries ago, the inhabitants of Oia village used to load ships for wine trading.
 In order to get there you can take a boat from Ammoudi, or walk down 290 steps.
 Also, you can ride mules to reach the port.
 There is a small tavern to have meal or to have a coffee.
 However, we won`t advise to go there for swimming because there is always the risk of a landslide.
 So if you go there, you will be on your own.

 Oia village in Santorini, with its traditional cave houses and the renowned white-painted buildings will offer you a stunning image that you will never forget!

 In order to explore the beauty of nature, the culture and our tradition in Santorini, book with us: Aroma of Santorini, The best of Santorini in a nutshell, in case you are on a short visit.
 You can also explore more villages than Oia by booking Traditional Santorini (6 hour tour).
 On the other hand, you can discover not only Oia but also the recipe of happiness.
-So book our tour Santorini cooking class and taste the authentic Greek cuisine, or choose Santorini wine tours to taste the best local wines.
+So book our tour Santorini cooking class and taste the authentic Greek cuisine, or choose one of our santorini wine tours, to taste the best local wines.

 We will offer a private tour that appeals to your interests and tastes; a private tour you will always remember!
 Because we’ll not only guide you through some of the most charming, hidden corners of Santorini, but we will also shed new light on the most famous spots.